SUPPORTING YOUNG

 Thea Collective is designed to sit alongside existing statutory provision, not replace it.

-Relational support for care-experienced young people aged 16 to 25 living independently.
+Thea Collective provides relational, structured support for care-experienced young people aged 16 to 25 who are living independently or preparing to do so.